 h) Large scale production of ammonia, sodium and chlorine for fueling ships;

 i) Wide spread adoption of lithium batteries and compressed hydrogen for automotive propulsion;

 j) Widespread adoption of electricity and liquid / compressed hydrogen for railway propulsion;

 k) Adoption of nuclear district heating and/or cooling in urban areas;

 l) Widespread adoption of heat pumps for heating and cooling of buildings.

 In recent years in Ontario there has been a disproportionate investment in wind, solar and run-of-river electricity generation without corresponding adoption of peak kVA based electricity rates and without sufficient investment in nuclear power, energy storage and electricity transmission.
-As a result much of the renewable electricity generation capacity is going to waste.
+As a result Ontario electricity rates are sky high and much of the renewable electricity generation capacity is going to waste.
 This waste has been concealed by improper electricity rates and by deceptive accounting by parties with short term political and profit agendas.

 There is only one sustainable path for displacement of fossil fuels and that path requires widespread adoption of fast neutron reactors.
 In 1994 former US president Bill Clinton, the husband of current presidential candidate Hillary Clinton, cancelled the highly successsful US fast neutron reactor development program.
 Since neither Bill Clinton nor Hilliary Clinton have acknowledged this mistake it is reasonable to conclude that Hilliary Clinton is not serious about sufficiently reducing US CO2 emisssions to prevent atmospheric thermal runaway.
 The problem with her opponent Donald Trump is even worse.
 He does not believe in the science related to climate change and he advocates expansion of US coal production.
 The USA, which used to be a leader in science and engineering matters, has totally given up its leadership role.